 Have you heard that there are termite swarms in your area?
 Maybe you're wondering what that is and what it means for your and your home.
 Read on to find out.

-To understand why termites swarm, you first have to understand how termites operate.
+To understand why termites swarm and termite treatment, you first have to understand how termites operate.
 Termites are social insects that live in a nest, or colony, as it’s commonly called.
 This colony is made up of several different types of members.
 The typical termite colony will have a primary king and queen, secondary reproductives (alates), soldiers, workers and nymphs.
 These members work hand-in-hand to ensure the life and growth of the colony.

 How is a termite colony started?